 Practices That Destroy Soil Health

 Soil health is a complicated affair.
-We don’t know all the factors that go into soil health but we do know a number of practices that can degrade soil health.
+While we may not know all the factors that go into soil health, there are a few practices that we can say for certain do contribute to degrading soil health.
 The mineral component of soil is only accessible to plants if the biological component is alive and well.
 Microorganisms convert organic minerals into inorganic nutrients and therefore available for plant uptake.
 Tillage practices destroy microorganisms and pulverize rock.
 Nature also grinds rocks into smaller pieces but not on the soil surface and not as vigorously.
 It takes a day to till a field with today’s farm equipment, it takes thousands of years for nature to do the same thing.

 In the process nature has allowed the biological and chemical processes to be dominant.
 In this way a rich dark topsoil, or humus is created.
 The minerals in the sublayers are brought to the surface by plant roots to be available for shallower rooted plants.

-Nature doesn’t disturb the surface of the soil and maintains a plant cover.
-Erosion doesn’t happen in a natural ecosystem.
-Healthy soil is site and vegetation specific but always has a strong microbial community, lots of nutrients, and plant roots covering the soil.
+Nature does not disturb the surface of the soil and maintains a plant cover just as erosion does not happen in a natural ecosystem.
+Healthy soil is site and vegetation specific but always has a strong microbial community, lots of naturally occurring nutrients, and an extensive web of plant roots that benefit from the interconnected nature of all components within.

 This is part 1 of a 4 part series, you can read the rest of the series here: